 **All of the following scheduled events (except where noted) will occur at GVSU's Pew Campus, in the DeVos Center.

 Our 11am Keynote Address, which will kick off Roger That!
-2018, features GVSU Illustration Professors Guin Thompson and Durwin Talon, who will speak on the intersection of space exploration and art.
+2018, features GVSU Illustration Professors Guin Thompson and Durwin Talon, who will discuss the interpretation of space exploration through various artistic mediums, focusing on the NASA Space Art Program, and built on artists’ ability to respond to, record and communicate NASA’s growing technological and scientific breakthroughs.
+They will speak about works based in the wonder, tragedy and triumph of exploring our universe.
 This session will take place in the Loosemore Auditorium and will be free and open to the public.
-Check back for more information soon!

-Society Track: Mark Schwartz, Grand Valley State University, Anthropology: "The Origins of Ancient Astronaut Theories in Archaeology: Popular Culture, Science Fiction, and Pseudoscience"
+Society Track, DEV 119E: Mark Schwartz, Grand Valley State University, Anthropology: "The Origins of Ancient Astronaut Theories in Archaeology: Popular Culture, Science Fiction, and Pseudoscience"

-Science Track: Kristopher Pachla, Grand Valley State University, Regional Math and Science Center: Title TBA
+Science Track, DEV 138E: Kristofer Pachla, Grand Valley State University, Regional Math and Science Center: "From NSF to Nobel Prize.
+LIGO: The Laser Interferometer Gravitational-Wave Observatory.”

-Society Track: Panel Discussion (feat.
-Rachel Anderson, English; Jae Basiliere, WGS; others TBD),Grand Valley State University: "Afrofuturism: The African Diaspora Reimagined"
+Society Track, DEV 119E: Panel Discussion (feat.
+Rachel Anderson, English and Jae Basiliere, Women, Gender, and Sexuality Studies),Grand Valley State University: "Afrofuturism: The African Diaspora Reimagined"

-Society Track: James A. Herrick, Hope College, Communications: "Narrative Propulsion Systems: The stories that took us to space and the myths that will keep us there"
+Society Track, DEV 119E: James A. Herrick, Hope College, Communications: "Narrative Propulsion Systems: The stories that took us to space and the myths that will keep us there"

 (Separate contest for 5th-6th & 7th-8th grades)